 Established as an investment banking group for national promotion, Cassa Depositi e Prestiti, posts as the third-largest bank in terms of assets in Italy with its headquarters in Rome.
-The principal shareholders of the bank include the ministry of Economy and Finance and this has given the bank an upper hand in being the custodian for the Italian Postal savings which is among the sources of its financial resources.
-As at the close of the year 2018, the bank’s total assets stood at €425.1 billion and loans worth €105 billion.
+The principal shareholders of the bank include the Ministry of Economy and Finance and this has given the bank an upper hand in being the custodian for the Italian Postal savings which is among the sources of its financial resources.
+As of the close of the year 2018, the bank’s total assets stood at €425.1 billion and loans worth €105 billion.

 4. Banco BPM

 With 4 million customers, Banco BPM posts as the fourth largest bank in Italy, with most of its branches centrally placed in Lombardy, Veneto, and Piedmont.
-It is a result of a merger between cooperative banks of Banco Popolare and Banca Popolare di Milano (BPM) which took place in January 2017.
+It is a result of a merger between the cooperative banks of Banco Popolare and Banca Popolare di Milano (BPM) which took place in January 2017.
 The bank posts an employee base of 25,000 people and is headquartered in Milan and Verona.
-As at the end of 2018, its balance sheet consolidated the bank’s assets at €160.5 billion.
+As of the end of 2018, its balance sheet consolidated the bank’s assets at €160.5 billion.